 Tools like neuroimaging are used to create maps of the brain in order to study PTSD sufferers.
 These maps show areas of the brain that vary from normal non-trauma brain structure.
 Traumatic stress leads to significant changes in brain structure and function that cause the victim to continue experiencing stress.

-What Happens When Trauma Occurs
+What Happens When the Psychological Trauma Occurs

 When a person experiences trauma, a certain part of their brain takes over that triggers the “fight or flight” response meant to protect us from danger.
 In this mode, nonessential body and mind functions shut down until the threat ceases and the nervous system allows those higher functions to resume.
 With severe trauma however, after effects of this process remain which can lead to nightmares, flashbacks, and difficulty with change or self-expression.